The Bridge (1969 film)

+The Bridge (Serbian with diacritic Cyrillic letters: Мо̑ст, transliteration: Mȏst) is a 1969 Yugoslav partisan film directed by Hajrudin Krvavac about the Đurđevića Tara Bridge.
+It stars Velimir "Bata" Živojinović, Slobodan Perović, Boris Dvornik and Igor Galo.

+Similarly to Walter Defends Sarajevo, this film was also popular in the People's Republic of China.

 Plot

-In 1944, Standartenführer Hoffmann is assigned as extra security for a vital bridge near the Yugoslavian border with Greece as German forces are pulling out of the latter country.
+In 1944, Standartenführer Hoffmann is assigned as extra security for a vital bridge near the Yugoslav border with Greece as German forces are pulling out of the latter country.
 He wants to take a proactive approach towards Yugoslav Partisan threats but Oberst von Felsen, whom Hoffman is reinforcing, disagrees.

 Meanwhile, the Partisans want to destroy the bridge to prevent German troops from entering and foiling a planned operation with 5,000 men.
 A Partisan officer nicknamed “Tiger” is tasked with destroying the bridge in seven days.
 From the Partisans, he recruits an assassin nicknamed “Tihi”, a young fighter nicknamed “Bambino”, and Zavatoni, a Sardinian demolitions expert and Bambino’s mentor.

 The group recruit Mane, a shady contractor who leads them to the home of the Engineer who designed the bridge, which is too sturdy to be demolished without intricate knowledge of its structure.
 They rescue him from Gestapo agents, but the Engineer has to be forced to go with them when he learns their plan.
 At the meeting point to pick up their last member, they instead find his sister Jelena, who tells them her brother was captured.
 They are forced to leave together when a German patrol finds them.
 While escaping in wetlands, the Engineer attempts to flee, but realizes the Germans will kill him.
 Bambino is wounded flanking their pursuers.
 Unable to save Bambino, Zavatoni kills him and the rest of the Germans with dynamite.